3 Potential Problems With Screen Printing (and How to Solve Them)

-There are many variables at play with this method that can affect a print’s quality.
-Here are some potential screen printing problems and solutions to ensure your print turns out sharp.
+It’s a physical technique that has risks affecting a print's quality.
+Here are three common screen printing problems and solutions to ensure your print turns out sharp.

-1. Image Has Bled and Ruined the Design
+1. Problem One: The Image Has Bled and Ruined the Design

 screen printing design issues and fixesImage credit.